GreenWorks 20" Twin Force Cordless Mower: Pros and Cons From an Owner

 Does the mower come fully assembled?

-Amazon send it basically assembled.
-You've just got to assemble the handle and charge the battery and off you go.
+Amazon sends it basically assembled.
+You've just got to assemble the handle and charge the battery, and off you go.

 Is the G-Max handle adjustable?

 It's not adjustable but is foldable for storage.